OISF/suricata/doc/userguide/output/syslog-alerting-comp.rst

 ----------------------

 * **syslogd** - logs system messages
-* **syslog-ng** - logs system messages but also suports TCP, TLS, and other enhanced enterprise features
+* **syslog-ng** - logs system messages but also supports TCP, TLS, and other enhanced enterprise features
 * **rsyslogd** - logs system messages but also support TCP, TLS, multi-threading, and other enhanced features
 * **klogd** - logs kernel messages
 * **sysklogd** - basically a bundle of syslogd and klogd